MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 - You can use an unversioned text file in a repo to set a commit message prefix.
 - This can be used to associate all commits on a branch with a label such as ticket number.
 - All new commits in the terminal or IDE will start with this prefix template.

-Steps
+- Steps:
 	1. Create the template file.
 	2. Configure the repo to use it.
 	3. Add the file to your global gitignore file.
 	4. Start committing.

 ## About